elexon-data/insights-docs/docs/iris_archive.md

 - Locate the bin folder within where you installed Azure Storage Explorer at `Microsoft Azure Storage Explorer\resources\app\node_modules\@azure-tools\azcopy-win64\dist\bin`.
 - Swap the existing azCopy file with the new one, changing the new file's name to match the existing one.

+### Cached files

+For each dataset Azure Storage Explorer caches 5000 files, and only shows these by default.
+To load additional files the `Load more` button must be pressed.

 ## Azure SDKs

 The IRIS Archive can also be interacted with programmatically via Azure SDK's, see more information [here](https://azure.microsoft.com/en-gb/downloads/).